SERGEYDJUM/dwm_eotf_rs/README.md

 `dwm_eotf_rs` works by reading memory of the loaded `dwmcore.dll` module, patching shaders that are responsible for incorrect SDR to HDR conversions there and writing it back.

+**You do not need to revert the patch or restart DWM when playing HDR games or videos.
+It only affects DWM composed SDR content!**

 # Usage

 ## Help Output